-The Royal Irish Academy (RIA) has the responsibility of allocating and administering funding provided jointly on an annual basis by the Department of Housing, Local Government and Heritage through the National Monuments Service, the Department for Communities Northern Ireland through the Historic Environment Division, and the RIA.
+The Royal Irish Academy (RIA) Standing Committee for Archaeology ('the Committee') has the responsibility of allocating and administering funding provided annually by the Department of Housing, Local Government and Heritage through the National Monuments Service.

-Applications are now invited.
+Applications for 2025 are now invited.
 Applicants are asked to read the guidelines for applicants carefully before submitting an application.

 No one grant will exceed 50% of the total grant funding for the year.
-It is expected that grants will be made in the region of $\in$ 5,000.
+It is expected that grants of €5,000-€20,000 will be made.